 3. Damming or relocation of any watercourse that will result in any downstream increase in flood levels during the occurrence of the base flood discharge (see YMC 15.27.509).

+H. The construction of new dikes.

-H. The listing of prohibited uses in this section shall not be construed to alter the general rule of statutory construction that any use not permitted is prohibited.
+I. The listing of prohibited uses in this section shall not be construed to alter the general rule of statutory construction that any use not permitted is prohibited.
 (Ord.
 2008-46 § 1 (part), 2008).

 15.27.413 Nonconforming uses and facilities.